 This mortal life with its burdens must have been necessary for us in ways we cannot now completely see because the Lord Himself allowed this collective agony to come upon Him that he might succor each individual in their times of need.
 What a generous God to walk with us on this path.
 What a kind Savior to endure all things to the point of being “sore amazed” that I never be alone.
 How can I say how much I love Him?

-Last fall our oldest daughter, Melissa, died unexpectedly.
+Several years ago, our oldest daughter, Melissa, died unexpectedly.
 Our world came crashing down and my grief felt boundless, an infinite sinkhole in my soul.
 When I cried on my pillow and shouted at the night, I felt something also profound.

 Because we lead tours to Israel every year, I have spent many hours in Gethsemane, contemplating the Savior’s atonement.
 What I never knew, all that time, was that when he suffered there, He was already suffering for my aching, seemingly impenetrable grief, taking it upon Himself so that He could perfectly heal me.

 My grief was not impenetrable.
 He penetrated it.
 This grief He knew for me, long before I knew it for myself.
 All those times I had been in Gethsemane, I didn’t know He had already felt something there for me that I could not have imagined.
 Yet in those hours and hours of tears, I could feel Him with me.
 I hungered for the words of solace that so many kind friends sent.
 I lapped up the love that was shed upon us from neighbors.
 But only Christ was entirely there with me.
 He had been all along.

 I celebrate a Savior who reaches out and touches me.
 I rejoice in a Savior who also lets everything about my life and circumstances touch Him.
 The atonement has forever connected us.
 For all of us, every day is Easter.